 Add water, salt and ghee.
 Then, mix well.

-Wait for PRESSURE to release NATURALLY.
+Wait for Natural pressure release

 Once the pressure has been released, open the lid and mash the dal and rice well.